gloose/15-466-f22-clockwork/README.md

 ##### ARCHER

 SHOOT: Deals damage to target.
-Faster than ATTACK, but requires arrows to use.
-The archer starts with 20 arrows.
+Can shoot twice per turn, but requires arrows to use.
+The archer starts with 8 arrows.

 ##### HEALER

 HEAL: Partially restores the target's health.
 May not heal beyond maximum health.

+### Code Execution

+In general, the player and the enemy take turns executing one line of code at a time.
+However, however, some statements take more or less than a full turn to execute.
+The conditional checks in an if or while statement only take a quarter of a turn, the archer's shoot action takes half a turn, and the wizard's spells take one and a half turns.

 ## Sources: